jetp104/hws/homework05/README.md

   which will output like this:

   ![image](https://user-images.githubusercontent.com/122917623/221445971-0c2ad98a-2531-44f3-8cc6-75cdf0e3ae53.png)

+  Interpration: The keys and list associated with the xml file.

   The command for the next two paths only return strings but influence the data: